Basic Kirwan injectivity and its applications: Basic Hodge numbers and basic Betti numbers

 By our assumption, for all $\vert p-q\vert >\mathrm{codim}_{\mathbb{C}}\,(\mathcal{F}\vert_X)$, we have that $\Omega^{p-j,q-j}(X,\mathcal{F}\vert_X)=0$, which implies that $H^{p-j,q-j}(X,\mathcal{F})=0$.
 Thus by the injectivity of \eqref{m-x-inj} we must have that $H^{p,q}_{\mathfrak{g}}(M,\mathcal{F})=0$.
 It follows from \cite[Theorem 7.1]{GNT16} again that $H^{p,q}(M,\mathcal{F})=0$.
 This completes the proof. \end{proof}

-The following result is an easy consequence of Theorem \ref{thm2}. \begin{cor} Under the same assumptions as in Theorem \ref{thm2}, if $\mathcal{F}$ has only finitely many leaves that are invariant under the action of $G$, then $ H^{p,q}(M,\mathcal{F})=0 $ for any $p\neq q$. \end{cor}
+The following result is a direct consequence of Theorem \ref{thm2}. \begin{cor} Under the same assumptions as stated in Theorem \ref{thm2}, if $\mathcal{F}$ has only finitely many leaves that are invariant under the action of $G$, then $ H^{p,q}(M,\mathcal{F})=0 $ for any $p\neq q$. \end{cor}